mpv-player/mpv/DOCS/man/input.rst

     Note that you don't know the success of the operation immediately after writing this property.
 It happens with a delay as video is reinitialized.

+``detected-hwdec``
+    Return the current hardware decoder that was detected and opened.
+Returns the same values as ``hwdec``.

+    This is known only once the VO has opened (and possibly later).
+With some VOs (like ``opengl``), this is never known in advance, but only when the decoder attempted to create the hw decoder successfully.
+Also, hw decoders with ``-copy`` suffix are returned only while hw decoding is active (and unset afterwards).
+All this reflects how detecting hw decoders are detected and used internally in mpv.

 ``panscan`` (RW)
     See ``--panscan``.